timharek/timharek.no/_posts/2021-02-18-uib-vpn-without-cisco.md

 layout: post
 date: 2021-02-18
 title: How to connect to UiB VPN without Cisco AnyConnect
-excerpt: Tutorial on how to setup OpenConnect to connect to UiB's new VPN
+excerpt: Tutorial on how to setup OpenConnect to connect to University of Bergen's new VPN
 author: Tim Hårek
 tags: tutorial, vpn
 ---